Carreau/phd-dissertation/parts/part3.rst

 geometry and direct polymerisation on membrane, or the effect of myosin motors might allow to alter the properties of the actin cloud.

-All these could be mechanism used by the cell to use the actin cloud in order to efficiently form structures it need in order to achieve its function.
+All these could be cellular mechanisms to use the actin cloud in order to efficiently form structures needed for its function.
-Further studies of the actin cloud on biomimetic or `in vivo` system is challenging, but would lead to a better understanding of the mechanics of the cells and its control.
+Further studies of the actin cloud on biomimetic or `in vivo` system are challenging, but would lead to a better understanding of the mechanics of the cells and its control.